iLink-CyberShARE/workflow-composer-public/README.md

 6) Run the container: > docker run -p 8080:8080 workflow-composer-public:latest .
 7) Once running, the OpenAPI documentation will be locally available at http://localhost:8080/swagger

-### Build and Run Natively
+### Option 3: Build and Run Natively
 Requirements: Java (JDK) & MAVEN
     - Clone or download this repo to your target machine.
     - Open a terminal and run the command > mvn install
     - Run jar command: > java -jar target/workflow-composer-0.1.jar server settings.yml
     - Admin tools (dropwizard) at: http://localhost:8081   and OpenAPI Docs at http://localhost:8080/swagger

 Potential Build Issues
     - Make sure to set the POM file to a compatible java version on the target machine.

 ## Testing
 The tests folder in this repository contains input and output files used as an abstract test case